(Disclosure: Some of the links below may be affiliate links)

 For tax reasons, some people may want to avoid dividends altogether.
 Avoiding them is not as straightforward as it seems.

-The first idea should be to use accumulating funds instead of distributing.
+The first idea should be to use accumulating funds instead of distributing them.
 These funds reinvest the dividends instead of distributing them to shareholders.
 But in Switzerland, this is still counted as dividends.
 So accumulating funds are as tax-inefficient as distributing funds.
 Therefore, the only way to reduce taxes is to actually reduce the total amount of dividends you receive.

 With broad index funds, you will always receive dividends.
-If you are willing to avoid them, you will need to rely on single stocks.
+If you are willing to avoid them, you must rely on single stocks.
 Some companies, like Google, do not distribute dividends.
 So, you could create a portfolio of these companies.
 But there are not that many of them.
 So, you will not be very diversified.
 And it will be very difficult to replicate the performance of this pseudo-index.

 One better way would be to invest in Berkshire Hataway, which represents the investments of Warren Buffett.
 And Berkshire Hataway does not pay dividends.
 So, you will have a pseudo-fund without dividends.
-But I still think this very inferior to invest in the broad market.
+But I still think this is inferior to investing in the broad market.

 Avoiding dividends while passively investing is almost impossible.
 The thing you should do is avoid indexes that focus on dividend-paying companies.

 Dividends are regular payments that companies make to shareholders.
-The companies distribute some part of their earnings directly to the shareholders instead of reinvesting them.
+The companies distribute some of their earnings directly to the shareholders instead of reinvesting them.
 Dividend investing is a very popular investing strategy.
 Unfortunately, this popularity made dividend-paying stocks more expensive than regular stocks.

 I like receiving a dividend.
 It is some extra money as passive income.
 It feels good to receive this money.
 However, I am not investing mostly in dividend companies.
-For now, I am primarily investing in the entire market to have good diversification.
+For now, I am primarily investing in the entire market for good diversification.
 Even with this, I have a dividend yield of about 1.7%.
 It is not high yield.
-But it still a good passive income.
+But it is still a good passive income.